Saturday, November 23, 2024

 “For people who are on the cusp of trying to decide, should I do this?
 Should I retire or not retire, it incentivized me because I knew there wasn’t going to be another one coming and I found my salary would have increased as I kept teaching but not to that degree,” Kaps said, adding, “It had nothing to do with the school district trying to say they didn’t value my years of service.”

 Before voting on the collective bargaining agreement, trustee Jinnifer Mariman asked what the union thought about the proposed contract.
-Kalispell Education Association Lynne Rider said there was a learning curve in educating staff on the nuances of the revised salary matrix (which is structured by years of service and education) and how it will affect individuals at different levels when digging into the numbers.
+Kalispell Education Association President Lynne Rider said there was a learning curve in educating staff on the nuances of the revised salary matrix (which is structured by years of service and education) and how it will affect individuals at different levels when digging into the numbers.

 “It might be a mixed bag.
 We really pushed for the lower-end teachers to get a livable wage,” Rider said, later adding, “It's going to really depend on people looking at how this contract benefits them.
-All of our surveys, everybody was gung ho about making sure our lower teachers really got the pay they needed to stay in this district, live the district that they teach in.”
+All of our surveys, everybody was gung-ho about making sure our lower teachers really got the pay they needed to stay in this district, live the district that they teach in.”

 “Do I think it’s perfect?
 No,” she said, adding that it’s a good start to put before union members.